-The Tree Board meets on the 4th Tuesday of every other month at 5:30 pm at the Abilene Public Library-Jordan Room 209 NW 4th Street
+The Tree Board meets on the 4th Tuesday of every other month or as scheduled at 5:30 pm at the Abilene Public Library - Malott Room 209 NW 4th Street.

 Find Agenda and Minutes

-For more information or questions regarding the Tree Board, please feel free to contact: Jennie Hiatt
+For more information or questions regarding the Tree Board, please feel free to contact Jennie Hiatt at (785) 263-3510.